lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## Merging marketing and engineering for a combo win

-Taking this a step further, the perk of having a spike in new users is that their trial period more-or-less overlap.
-I've therefore gotten into the following cycle to take full advantage of this:
+Taking this a step further, the perk of having a spike in new users is that their trial periods more-or-less overlap.
+Usually when a new user signs up, they will poke around the product and maybe send in a bug report, a feature request or another piece of feedback.
+If I reply and address their feedback by putting in a fix right away or deploying their requested feature within days, more often than not, they end up converting into a happy subscriber.

+I've therefore identified the following cycle to take fully maximize this:

 <img src="/uploads/gantt.png" style="border: 0px;"/>

-Day 1-4: Big marketing push, acquire lots of new users over the next few days!

-Day 2-7: Usually lots of new support tickets, bug reports, features requests come in.
-I prioritize the ones I can and get to work.
+After a marketing push, let's say a blog post, I will see a spike in sign ups lasting abour 3 days and the slowly trailing off.

+Over the next few days, I'll usually receive a spike in new support tickets.
+I prioritize responding to these within 12 hours and I get to work.
+Thankfully most bugs are quick fixes and most feature requests have been heard before and gives me the push I need to finally implement it.
 Being able to show these new users that I'm committed to improving Lunch Money based on their feedback is a great and honest "sales tactic".

-Somewhere between day 7 and 10, I will send out a newsletter with all the new features and improvements I was able to get done.
+About 3 days before the initial wave of user trials ends, I will send out a newsletter with all the new features and improvements I was able to get done during that engineering sprint.
 Doing this within the trial period will (hopefully) show new users that the product is under continuous improvement!

+We have a drip campaign that automatically notifies users that their trial is expiring in 3 days and when their trial is over.
+This period of time is when I typically see users convert.

 # Optimizing yourself

-Lastly, as a company of one, the hard truth is that the company will only ever be as successful as you allow it to be.
-And sometimes you are your own worst enemy.
+Lastly, as a company of one, the hard truth is that the company's success is highly dependent on you and will only ever be as successful as you allow it to be.
+Even if we really want it to succeed, some things out of our control like the lack of hardcore passion for our product will get in the way.
+Othertimes, you are your own worst enemy.
 It's important to practice self-care, delegate when you can and keep yourself well-rounded.

+Here are my best methods for staying even-keeled:

+* Get enough sleep
-## Write everything down
+* Write everything down

-Our brains are not wired to remember all our shower thoughts long-term.
-I always have Evernote handy to quickly jot down all sorts of ideas I have, no matter how crazy or obvious.
-One of the worst feelings and remembering how excited you were about an idea but having no clue what that idea was!

-## Have hobbies outside of work

-This is super important to stay well-rounded, not only as a person but for your own sanity!
-What keeps me occupied outside of Lunch Money is learning Chinese.
-I take 3 classes a week, 1.5 hours each.
-Even though sometimes it's really hard to peel away from work, I know in the end it's a nice forced break that I probably would otherwise never take.
+* Allow yourself to recover in between intense sprints
+* Have hobbies and interests that are not work-related

-## Celebrate the small wins
+* Celebrate the small wins

-This is something I need to get better at– celebrating the small wins much more than you get down on when things go wrong.
-Celebrate at every milestone!
-It doesn't have to be something large and elaborate.
-Whenever my MRR increases or my user base increases to an arbitrarily special number, I always mention it to my husband and my parents and they always help me find ways to celebrate.